abilinski/Non-Inf-DID/README.md

 (See our paper for more discussion on choosing a threshold.
 If you would only report results if they fell within this threshold, you can adjust your standard errors to reflect this.).

 ## Actually, my trends don't seem very parallel.
 Or maybe I believed they weren't parallel from the start.
 What next?
-You can choose an alternative data-generating process, like (parallel growth)[https://blogs.worldbank.org/impactevaluations/often-unspoken-assumptions-behind-difference-difference-estimator-practice].
+You can choose an alternative data-generating process, like [parallel growth](https://blogs.worldbank.org/impactevaluations/often-unspoken-assumptions-behind-difference-difference-estimator-practice).
 If you do this, you should present your base treatment effect estimate from a model with more complex data-generating process, like a restricted cubic spline.
 You can then compare treatment effects in this model vs parallel growth.

 You could also model potential mechanisms for differential trends as time-varying covariates and see if this explains so of the difference you see.
 You might not have enough power to say much about the parallel trends assumption.
 That's okay, as long as this isn't translated into "passing" a parallel trends test.